 It is wound to the spool and feeds smoothly without jerking.
 One common problem with cheaper wires is inconsistent wire diameter which causes feed problems.
 I was pleased with the diameter consistency of this ine flux core wire.

 Overall this wire starts well and produces a clean spatter-free weld.
-On top of this it does create good looking weld beads.
-The color and texture of the weld beads is something that I was impressed with.
+On top of this, it does create good-looking weld beads.
+The color and texture of the weld beads are something that I was impressed with.

 When it comes to the thicker .35 welding wire, I have some preferences as well.
-My two top best welding wire in this category are;
+My two top best welding wires in this category are;

 Blue Demon E71TGS .035 X 2# Spool Gasless Flux Core Welding Wire

 As such, it is an all-position gasless flux core wired that is great for welding galvanized roofing sheets.
 Furthermore, it does come in handy when you want to do some auto body repair works.
-It’s, of course, thicker than the 0.30 can weld slightly thicker metals.
+It’s, of course, thicker than the 0.30 flux core wire can weld slightly thicker metals.